SMAsaduzzaman/Customer_service_bot/README.md

 - **Performance:** Gemma has demonstrated superior performance in various natural language processing tasks, including text classification and sentiment analysis.
 - **High Token Count:** With a higher token count, Gemma can capture more intricate patterns and nuances in the text data, leading to improved performance and accuracy.
 - **Robustness:** Gemma's robust architecture ensures stability and reliability, even when dealing with noisy or unstructured text data.
-Research from google gemma dev team shows that it outperforms the Mistral and LLaMA2 .
+- **Research:** The researcher from Google Gemma dev team shows that it outperforms the Mistral and LLaMA2.
 ![Comparison between LLAMA 2, Mistral and Gemma](img/Screenshot_5.png)

 ### Why Gemma-2b?